cmmr/hdf5lib/README.md

 The [`Rhdf5lib`](https://doi.org/doi:10.18129/B9.bioc.Rhdf5lib) package on Bioconductor serves a similar purpose within the Bioconductor ecosystem. `hdf5lib` was created to provide a general-purpose, standalone HDF5 library provider native to CRAN, offering several key distinctions:

-Zero Configuration Installation: `hdf5lib` is designed for ease of use.
-Installation via `install.packages()` requires no user configuration and reliably provides a modern HDF5 build with important features enabled by default.
-In contrast, `Rhdf5lib` offers flexibility through numerous configuration options but requires users to potentially manage the build process if customization is needed.
+* **Zero Configuration Installation:** `hdf5lib` is designed for simplicity.
+Installation via `install.packages()` requires no user configuration and reliably provides a modern HDF5 build with important features enabled by default. `Rhdf5lib`, while flexible, may require users to manage configuration options for customized builds.

-Modern HDF5 Version: `hdf5lib` bundles HDF5 v1.14.6, providing access to more recent features and fixes compared to the version bundled in `Rhdf5lib` (v1.12.2 as of Bioconductor 3.19).
+* **Modern HDF5 Version:** `hdf5lib` bundles HDF5 v1.14.6, providing access to more recent features and fixes compared to the version typically bundled in `Rhdf5lib` (v1.12.2 as of Bioconductor 3.19).

-Advanced Features Enabled: `hdf5lib` builds HDF5 with thread-safety (`--enable-threadsafe`) and dynamic filter loading (`--enable-dynamic-loading`) enabled by default.
-This ensures safe use with parallel R packages (like `RcppParallel`) and allows runtime loading of external compression filters (like Blosc, LZ4). `Rhdf5lib` does not enable these features in its default build configuration.
+* **Advanced Features Enabled:** `hdf5lib` builds HDF5 with **thread-safety** and **dynamic filter loading** enabled by default, ensuring safe use with parallel R packages (like `RcppParallel`) and allowing runtime loading of external compression filters (like Blosc or LZ4). `Rhdf5lib` does not enable these features by default.

-`hdf5lib` aims to be the standard, straightforward provider of the HDF5 C library for R packages on CRAN, offering a modern HDF5 build with zero configuration required for a standard installation.
+`hdf5lib` aims to be the standard provider of the HDF5 C library for R packages on CRAN.

 ## **License**